 - Some of the links in this post might be triggering.

-Though I usually have plenty to say about the happenings in our world, I’ve gone silent for a while with the latest from Trump and his defenders.
 We should live in a world where women are valued at the most basic level by all men.
 I hate reminders that we don’t live in that world.
 I create safe spaces.
 I teach empathy.
 This is what I do, and then I see overflowing hatred in our world and I’m shocked for a few moments.